 What better New Years resolution could there be than to spend more time hearing from God in his word?

-This year I made a few revisions to that plan and we’ve offered it to the whole church to see if anyone would like to read along with us.
-I thought I’d post the new plan here for this year for any more people who are still looking for a Bible reading plan for 2010.
+This year I made a few revisions to that plan (largely to the order of the reading for the NT books).
+As I’ve had a couple people ask, I thought I’d post the new plan here for this year for any more people who are still looking for a Bible reading plan for 2011.

 While there are certainly myriads of Bible reading plans out there, I’ve found this one pretty helpful.
 Here are some of the features of it.

-- You will find that you are reading through the OT on your own, and the NT together (if you do the couples plan)
+- You will find that you are reading through the OT and the NT simultaneously.
+That helps keep you from getting too bogged down at certain points.

 - OT prophets are placed in (roughly) where they would have ministered chronologically.
 This helps break up the monotony of reading through huge chunks of narrative and prophets, by intermixing the two.
 It also helps you understand the historical and redemptive context for the prophets.

 - The NT is organized into bodies of literature.
-You begin with the the Johannine body of literature (all the books written by John).
+You begin with the the Petrine body of literature (Mark, which was sourced from Peter’s eye-witness account, and Peter’s epistles).
 Then you read Matthew and the other books written particularly for Jews.
-Next you read through Luke-Acts, you read through material written for Gentile audiences.
-Finally, there is Mark and Peter.
+Next, with Luke-Acts and Paul’s epistles, you read through material written for Gentile audiences.
+You will conclude the year with the Johannine body of literature (all the books written by John).

-Overall, the variety and structure helps to ‘change things up’ enough that it doesn’t feel like every other time you’ve tried to read through the Bible.
-The main changes from this year over last year are the ordering of the NT books and some of the prophets have been placed differently.
+Overall, the variety and structure hopefully helps to ‘change things up’ enough that it doesn’t feel like every other time you’ve tried to read through the Bible.

 Let me know if you’ve got any questions / comments / suggestions for improving the plan for next year!